Javascript is not enabled.

 What are the 3 Medicare enrollment periods?

-Each of the three Medicare enrollment periods — initial, special and general — serves a different purpose, and you may qualify for more than one at different times in your life.
+The three Medicare enrollment periods — initial, special and general — are specific time frames when you can enroll in Medicare based on certain circumstances, such as choosing to delay enrollment if you continue working past age 65.
+As such, you may qualify for more than one at different times in your life.

-If you’re already receiving Social Security benefits at least four months before you turn 65, you won’t need to take advantage of any of those enrollment periods.
-You’ll be signed up automatically for Medicare, effective at the beginning of your birthday month or the start of the previous month if your birthday is on the first.
+You won’t need to take advantage of any of the enrollment periods if you’re receiving Social Security benefits at least four months before you turn 65, in which case you’ll be signed up automatically for Medicare.
+Your enrollment is effective at the beginning of your birthday month or the start of the previous month if your birthday is on the first.
 You should receive your Medicare card in the mail three months before your coverage starts.

 If you don’t get Social Security yet, you need to sign up for Medicare.
-You can enroll only at certain times, so if you miss key deadlines, you could end up with late enrollment penalties and coverage gaps.
+You can enroll only during one of these three periods, and if you miss deadlines, you could end up with late enrollment penalties and coverage gaps.

 What is the Medicare initial enrollment period?